Skip to main content

 • HIPAA This law’s famous Privacy Rule applies to “covered entities,” which include most healthcare providers and health plans.
 If a wellness program is part of a group health plan, it is typically subject to HIPAA.
 HIPAA’s rules are granular, dictating the specific security measures, patient consent requirements, and permissible disclosures of Protected Health Information (PHI).

 The coordination between these statutes creates a layered defense.
-For example, a wellness program that is part of a HIPAA-covered must comply with both the ADA’s voluntariness rules and HIPAA’s privacy and security rules.
+For example, a wellness program that is part of a HIPAA-covered health plan must comply with both the ADA’s voluntariness rules and HIPAA’s privacy and security rules.
 An HRA that asks about family history must satisfy GINA’s stringent incentive limits.

 However, gaps can exist.
 If a wellness program is not part of a group health plan, HIPAA’s protections may not apply, making the ADA’s confidentiality mandate the primary line of defense.
 The legal and ethical challenge lies in ensuring these laws are applied cohesively to close any potential loopholes that could leave employee data vulnerable.